- Starting your own podcast is a great way to share value with others.

 10. Promote your podcast.

-Create a blog post for each episode.
+Additionally, you can create a blog post for each episode.
 Share every episode with your community on social media, via email, and through any other channels you use to communicate with your audience.
 When episodes publish, share them out individually, including specifics about the episode: what do you talk about during the episode?
 Did a guest join you?
 What value will listeners get from it?

 The most important piece of promoting your show is to share, share, share.
 Don’t be afraid to talk about your show.
 Be proud of the work you’re doing, and tell people about it.
 Just make sure your show brings value first!